Harry C. Beasley: Service during United States occupation of Veracruz

 In 1914, Beasley took part in the United States occupation of Veracruz, 1914, serving as an armed Navy sailor (known as "Bluejackets") tasked with capturing the city's Customs House.
 Led by Ensign George M. Lowry, Beasley's company was pinned down by "murderous rifle and machine-gun fire."
 Not wanting to risk his entire company, Lowry asked for volunteers to approach the Customs House from the side.
 Five men volunteered: Beasley, Joseph G. Harner, Coxswain J. F. Schumaker, Boatswain's Mate Second Class George Cregan, and Seaman Lawrence C. Sinnett.

 Lowry led the volunteers into a narrow alley, where they came under a cross fire from riflemen in the Customs Building and machine gunners in a nearby hotel.
 During this fighting, "A bullet clipped one of the buttons off Lowry's cap and another tore through his right legging, creasing the flesh.
 Beasley was slightly wounded, and Schumaker was shot through the head."

 After his men were able to silence the machine gunners with return rifle fire, Lowry called for a corpsman to help Schumaker.
 Hospital Apprentice First Class William Zuiderveld ran down the alley and tried to stop the flow of blood from Schumaker's head, but was unable to do so.
 Schumaker soon died.

 Once Zuiderveld carried Schumaker to the rear, Lowry and his surviving men worked their way up the alley and scaled the wall around the Customs House.
 After Lowry and his men smashed through a window, the people inside surrendered.
 Several days later, Lowry returned to the scene and counted twelve bullet impacts on the wall where his men had climbed it.

 Beasley, along with almost all of the men who volunteered for the attack, received the Medal of Honor for his actions.

 Later life and death

 After the war Beasley returned to his hometown of Newark and, in 1924, became a police officer with the city's police department.
 During the evening of June 30, 1931, Beasley was walking a downtown beat when "he was gunned down by an armed gang attempting the theft of a safe from a local shoe store."
 He died two days later from multiple gunshot wounds; his killers were never identified or caught.
-Beasley is buried in Cedar Hill Cemetery, Newark, Ohio.
-His grave can be found in section 16, lot 123.

 Beasley's Medal of Honor and other military awards are on display in the lobby of the Newark Police Department, having been donated by his surviving relatives.